santhoshsai3/CMPE255-TermProject/README.md

 ## Problem being investigated
-Recommender systems are an integral part of many online systems.
-From e-commerce to online streaming platforms.
+Many online systems have recommender systems as an inherent feature.
+From online streaming platforms to e-commerce.
-Recommender systems employ the past purchase pattern on its user to predict which other products they may be interested in and likely to purchase.
-Recommending the right products gives a significant advantage to the business.
-A major portion of the revenue is generated through recommendations.
+Recommender systems use the user's previous purchase history to anticipate which other products they might be interested in and likely to buy.
+Recommending the proper products provides the company a huge edge.
+Recommendations account for a significant amount of the revenue.

-We are planning to implement collaborative filtering using memory based technique of distance proximity using cosine distances and nearest neighbors.
-We can also play with data by using Jackard similarity.
-The Collaborative Filtering method is extensively used in streaming platforms and e-commerce sites where customers engage with individual products (in our instance, beauty products) and rate them.
+We intend to use memory-based distance proximity techniques such as cosine distances and nearest neighbors, as well as model-based techniques such as Single Value Decomposition, which factors a matrix into a single value and single vector.
+We may also use Jackard similarity to play with data.
+Customers connect with particular products (in our case, beauty products) and rank them using the Collaborative Filtering approach, which is widely utilized in streaming platforms and e-commerce sites.

 ## Data Science Life cyle
 ### 1. Data Preprocessing